Security-Onion-Solutions/securityonion-docs/Salt.rst

     # as the main minion config file).
     #default_include: minion.d/*.conf

-| Instead of modifying /etc/salt/master or /etc/salt/minion directly,
-  please add your custom settings in /etc/salt/master.d/``*``.conf or /etc/salt/minion.d/``*``.conf, respectively.
+Instead of modifying /etc/salt/master or /etc/salt/minion directly, please add your custom settings in ``/etc/salt/master.d/*.conf`` or ``/etc/salt/minion.d/*.conf``, respectively.
-|

 Changing Minion ID
 ------------------

-If you need to change the ID for a minion, do the following:
+If you need to change the ID for a minion, do the following.

 On the minion machine: